saraculhane/acstats/TO-DO.md

 ### Things left to do with Reed Thesis template
 1. Change coloring of R input to match Knit HTML output (Check with library about shading code)
 2. Describe use of `cache = TRUE`
-3. Describe saving R plot output and label

 #### Down the road

 1. Test other citation styles and make sure they match Reed College library requirements
-1. Add abbreviation links like at <https://michelf.ca/projects/php-markdown/extra/> for Table of Abbreviations
+1. Add Table of Abbreviations (maybe in a text file/Rmd file?)
 1. Use index features like Hadley did in adv-r
 1. Allow for documents to be produced in epub/html formats as well as PDF format